 You might be surprised.
 And once you’ve committed to the decision to learn the language, we can look into different methods and what would be best.
 There is an option for every student, no matter their schedule, budget, or level of learning.
 By the time your lessons are done, you will be fluent enough to reach out with your new language skills and see how they benefit you.
 You will soon see that having access to such a widely known language will change your life for the better.

 English is one of the most widely used and widely spoken in the world, coming in third to Chinese (first) and Spanish (second).
 Approximately 1.5 billion people speak English—that’s 20% of the world’s population!
-Out of these 1.5 billion, about 360 million speak the language as their first language.
+Out of these 1.5 billion, about 660 million speak English as their first language.
 It is the most studied language in the world.
 With these statistics, it comes as no surprise that three-quarters of the world’s mail is in English.

 About 80% of information stored in the world wide web is in English as well.
 The language accounts for over half of the world’s technical and scientific periodicals, and five of the largest broadcasting companies transmit in it.
 English is so widely spoken that schools around the world mandate that it be taught as a second language at a basic level.